latex3/tagging-project/documentation/wtpdf/fulldoc.md

  - Overall math a reading is understandable, but not all components are recognized, e.g., no reading of "mod" but _"M O D"_
  - The equation numbers are dropped (would be a problem if cross-referenced)
  - The inline graphics in section 3.4 is not shown and not read
- - The orginal table had 2 header rows and two data rows, The first header row spanning both columns was converted to normal text.
+ - The original table had 2 header rows and two data rows, The first header row spanning both columns was converted to normal text.
 While this works reasonably well for this table it alters the table data and would break more complex table structures
  - The graphic of the float is dropped and the caption is read as normal text
  - Minor rewrite of the Theorem caption
  - The display of verbatim code is read without the parentheses and curly brackets

 #### Summary

 ChatGPT 4 does some things better than the trials we did with ChatGPT 3 and on the surfac this appears to be a workable path to make an untagged PDF accessible.
-However, the tendency to rewrite the document content (which is in the nature of LLMs), the dropping of important information (such as graphics and labels) means that this approach is questionable---the fact that ir "reads well" while at the same time presents corrupted information is a dangerous combination.
+However, the tendency to rewrite the document content (which is in the nature of LLMs), the dropping of important information (such as graphics and labels) means that this approach is questionable---the fact that it "reads well" while at the same time presents corrupted information is a dangerous combination.